caltechlibrary/newt/README.md

 Pros                             Cons
 -------------------------------- ------------------------------------
-Simple backend, just SQL code    JavaScript in the browser is complex
+Simple back-end, just SQL code   JavaScript in the browser is complex
                                  You need a static file server
                                  You need to know some SQL